bylexus/adventofcode2019/README.md

 Aaaand yes, that's what I guessed :-)) 2nd part is ways out of bounds for the naïve solution.
 Have to think about that for a while...

+### Day 23

+The Intcode Processor goes multi-threaded!
+Because in- and outputs of the Intcode Network Interface Cards need to run async, I learned about C++ threads - those are really simple to use, almost Java-like :-))

+I realized that reading / putting input values into the input buffer need to be thread safe - I used a mutex lock to accomplish that.

+For some reason the Part 1 programs always locked up after some message in-/output.
+So I slept the threads for some miliseconds when requesting values from an empty queue - which helped in the end.
+Why?
+I have no idea....

+I don't start part 2 now, it's too late ...